 Pukara is the country’s ceramic bull capital and these iconic creatures adorn rooftops and bring good fortune to people throughout southern Peru.
 The idea goes back a long way though they were ceramic llamas before the Spanish introduced cattle.
 A couple of them preside over our kitchen but have brought no discernable improvement in my cooking skills or facilitated any weight loss.
 Hope springs eternal…

 This was a regimented one-day tour with little time at each stop and we were soon off to lunch at the tour-company-owned Restaurant Turistico Marangani in Sicuani.
 Similar buffet restaurants are common in Peru and cater to tour groups.
 This one was in a lovely building with soaring windows, great views, clean washrooms and particularly good food.

-Raqchi.
-It’s an impressive structure overlooked by a defensive wall and surrounded by round stone grain storehouses or ‘colcas.’
+We continued on to our first Inca site, the Temple of Wiracocha ruin in Raqchi.
+It’s on a large, impressive site overlooked by a defensive wall and surrounded by round stone grain storehouses or ‘colcas.’
 Peru has an unpredictable climate and the Incas put a lot of effort into securing their food supplies for lean years.

 It was followed by a quick stop at The San Pedro Apóstol de Andahuaylillas aka the Sistine Chapel of the Andes.
 The interior is completely covered in gold leaf and stunning but photography is not allowed.

 All-in-all a good day and, as bus rides go, a good experience.
 We pulled in to the Inca capital of Cusco at about 7pm looking forward to a heavy hit of Inca culture and our day at Machu Picchu, the grand culmination of any trip to Peru.

 If you enjoyed this, please share using the buttons below

 One thought on “Tour bus to Cusco, the Inca capital”